 * 1944 - Soviet forces liberate Leningrad, effectively ending a three year Nazi siege, known as the Siege of Leningrad.

-* 1958 - Willie O'Ree, the first African American National Hockey League player,
+* 1958 - Willie O'Ree, the first African American National Hockey League player, makes his NHL debut with the Boston Bruins.

 * 1964 - Plans are revealed for the World Trade Center in New York City.